2/19/2025

 CFO

 Yeah, thanks for the question.
-So, you know, we believe the midpoints of our guidance really reflect healthy growth and ongoing gains in profitability.
+So, you know, we believe the midpoints of our guidance really reflect healthy growth and ongoing gains and profitability.
 I'll start there.
-You know, in December, when we made those comments, we hadn't completed our planning process.
-So we continued to refine that as we got into the year.
-But really, the key point we wanted to convey when we're at the conference was our margin expansion in 2025 would be significantly less than 2024.
-And that's because of what Amon just laid out, right?
-So we're investing for growth and we've seen a lot of really positive signals from these opportunities to drive margin expansion.
-So that's really what ultimately changed is, you know, we completed our process, but also we had more visibility.
+In December, when we made those comments, we hadn't completed our planning process, so we continued to refine that as we got into the year.
+But really, the key point we wanted to convey when we were at the conference was our margin expansion in 2025 would be significantly less than 2024, and that's because of what Aman just laid out.
+We're investing for growth, and we've seen a lot of really positive signals from these opportunities to drive margin expansion.
+So that's really what ultimately changed is we completed our process, but also we had more visibility.
 And so the key point was to make sure we set that expectation around our margin expansion.

 speaker